sbgn/sbgn/docs/about2.md

 ## Funding

-We are deeply indebted to the many funding agencies and organizations that have supported SBGN over the years.
+We are deeply indebted to the many funding agencies and organisations that have supported SBGN over the years.

 The development of SBGN during 2005–2008 was mainly supported by a grant from the Japanese [New Energy and Industrial Technology Development Organization](http://www.nedo.go.jp/) (NEDO).
 The principal investigators were Hiroaki Kitano, Akira Funahashi, Nicolas Le Novère and Michael Hucka.